open-resources/dash_curriculum/_sources/part4/chapter13.md

 - The dashed arrows (not visible in the screenshot) represent State.
 - The dropdown in the top right corner enables you to switch layouts

-## 13.3 (Pre)Processing data
-Work in Progress:

-- Transfer the example of section ''Let go of dataframes in request/response'' from the article [https://strange-quark.medium.com/improving-performance-of-python-dash-dashboards-54547d68f86b](https://strange-quark.medium.com/improving-performance-of-python-dash-dashboards-54547d68f86b) to the gapminder data set?
-Does this enhance performance?
-Need to restructure the gapminder data set?
-- Using numpy for (numerical) calculations, examples on performance?
+Now, that you know how to check for the performance of your app, let us learn about different higher performing graphs and how to incorporate them into you app.

-## 13.4 Higher Performing Plotly graphs
+## 13.3 Higher Performing Plotly graphs
 So far, we have used the `plotly.express` library to implement our graphs.
 This is a very easy and convenient way to do so.
 However, most plotly charts are rendered with SVG (Short for Scalable Vector Graphics).
 This provides crisp rendering, publication-quality image export as SVG images can be scaled in size without loss of quality, and wide browser support.
-Unfortunately, rendering graphics in SVG can be slow for large datasets (like those with more than 15k points).
-To overcome this limitation, `plotly.js` has WebGL (Short for Web Graphics Library) alternatives to some chart types.
+Unfortunately, rendering graphics in SVG can be slow for larger datasets as we have noticed in the first section.
+To overcome this limitation, in this section we explore the three most popular methods that will speed up your app when working with larger data sets.

+`plotly.js` has WebGL (Short for Web Graphics Library) alternatives to some chart types.
 WebGL uses the GPU to render graphics which make them higher performing.
 Two WebGL alternatives are the following:

 - [ScatterGL](https://plotly.com/python/line-and-scatter/#large-data-sets): A webgl implementation of the scatter chart type.
-- [Pointcloud](https://plotly.com/python/reference/#pointcloud): A lightweight version of scattergl with limited customizability but even faster rendering.

-### 13.4.1 ScatterGL
+### 13.3.1 ScatterGL

-Let us have a closer look at the ScatterGL plot, which is a scatter plot.
-Against the scatter plots we have seen so far, the ScatterGL plot is a plotly `graph object`, in comparison to the plotly express scatter plot implemented in the previous chapters.
-The following App let's you compare the different durations for data loading.
+First, let us have a look at the ScatterGL plot which is a WebGL implementation of the scatter chart type.
+Against plotly charts rendered with SVG, `plotly.js` has WebGL (Short for Web Graphics Library) alternatives to some chart types.
+WebGL uses the GPU to render graphics which make them higher performing.
+The ScatterGL plot is the equivalent to the scatter plot you have already built dashboards with.
+To use it, you are required to import the `plotly.graph_objects` package.
+The following app let's you compare the different durations for data loading when using a ScatterGL plot.

 ```
 # Import packages